Reducing Water Usage and Meeting Sustainability Goals

 How Pigging Systems Save Water

-So, how exactly do pigging systems save water in liquid processing?
+So, how exactly do hygienic and sanitary pigging systems save water in liquid processing?

 For CIP and sanitation, manufacturers often use considerable quantities of water to flush out the pipeline.
 This can be an extremely lengthy, costly, and labour-intensive process.